bimalka98/Hardware-Description-Languages/README.md

 0 1        0
 1 0        0
 1 1        0

+Note: NOT gate can be implemented using NOR, consider first and last lines of the truth table. when A = B = 0 ==> OUT =1, When A = B = 1 ==> OUT = 0.
 ```
-1. When implementing using NOR gates, Configuration must be as follows:

 * R input goes with upper nor gate.
 S input goes with lower nor gate.
 * R --> goes with Normal path (Q)
 * S --> goes with complement path (Q')

 * If S and R both 0; State will be preserved.
-* If Set is HIGH; state will be set to 1.
+* If Set is 1; state will be set to 1.
-* If reset is HIGH; state will be set to 0.
+* If reset is 1; state will be set to 0.
+* There is no both S and R are 1 state.
+It is an invalid input.

 * Consider only  the Q when defining the Truth table.
 Because Q' is always the complement of the Q.
 ```